Vekkesind · Tarot>Major Arcana Meanings

 The Leo and Solar Connection

-The Sun rules Leo, and both share qualities of warmth, generosity, and the desire to contribute something meaningful to the world around them.
+The Sun rules Leo, and both share qualities of warmth, generosity, and a genuine desire to contribute something meaningful to the world around them.
 Leos shine brightest when they lead from a place of genuine care rather than ego, and the Sun card reflects this same distinction.
 True solar energy is unconditional.
 It illuminates without asking for anything in return.
 When you draw the Sun, consider whether you are sharing your gifts freely or holding back out of fear of how you might be judged.

 Final Thoughts